IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Quantum Gravity
+  - Quantum cryptography
-  - Quantum Computing
+  - Quantum error correction
-  - Quantum Information
+  - Quantum information theory

 # Education to show in About widget
 education: